 Tip #5: Luigi’s Hot Pizza

-Luigi’s is way more than a regular pizza place.
-The pizza can be ordered one meter long, 16 slices and 4 toppings to choose from.
-Luigi’s fans love the healthy salad variations, the subs and enjoy the location as a party place, with live music and great drinks.
-Luigi’s apple cake, tiramisu and a refreshing gelato make a hot night in Bali memorable.
+Fans love the healthy salad variations and the subs, and enjoy the location as a party place with live music and great drinks.
+Luigi’s apple cake, tiramisu, and a refreshing gelato make a hot night in Bali memorable.

 - Daily: 4 pm – 12 am